hashgraph/hedera-block-node/server/docs/design/block-verification.md

 ### Signature invalid
 If the computed hash does not match the hash implied by the signature, the block is considered tampered.
 It is marked invalid and appropriate recovery steps are taken.

+## Notes:
+In order to keep it simple the first implementation will not start work async as items come, but will wait for the block_proof to arrive in order to start work async, that way we avoid a thread waiting for items and idle, and avoid the complexity of activating the async work as items come.
+The tradeoff of this simplification is that we might experience a higher latency for the stream of verified blocks, but we can always improve this in the future if is needed since the design already contemplates the async work of block items as they are received.
+By using metrics we will be able to measure the latency of block verification and decide if we need to improve it by activating the async work of block items as they come.